 To approve the purchase order, as Sean

-On the Role Center, in the My Notifications window, look for a new note from Alicia.
+On the Role Center, on the My Notifications page, look for a new note from Alicia.

-When the note appears in the My Notifications window, choose the Approval Entry: XX, XX value in the Page field.
-The Requests to Approve window opens with Alicia’s request for the purchase order highlighted.
+When the note appears on the My Notifications page, choose the Approval Entry: XX, XX value in the Page field.
+The Requests to Approve page opens with Alicia’s request for the purchase order highlighted.